 Another tactic that isn't always discussed as an option to protect your concrete is changing the direction of your building's downspout drains.
 Chances are, ice and snow melting off the roof land directly on your concrete surfaces, creating a liability for slip and fall injuries and extra wear and tear on the material.

 Repositioning doesn’t take a lot of time and moving the downspouts away from your foundation or any concrete areas, will protect them from pooling water.

 Need Concrete Replacement?
 Contact Creative Concrete Today

 We’re a Twin Cities concrete company that has experience in creating anything from garage floors to pool decks to patios.
-If your concrete needs replacement before winter hits, give us a call at 612-414-7932.
+If your concrete needs replacement before winter hits, you can reach us online or give us a call at 612-414-7932.